abhiramr/lean-hackathon/LeanMowers/README.md

 **Verified EDA: Formally Verified Exploratory Data Analysis (Python × Lean 4 × Agentic AI)**

 ### Abstract:
 Verified EDA is a critical software system designed to eliminate the fundamental "Trust Gap" in Exploratory Data Analysis (EDA) by introducing formal mathematical verification.
-Traditional EDA workflows using Python libraries like Pandas and NumPy offer no mathematical guarantee of correctness, which poses a risk in regulated industries.1
+Traditional EDA workflows using Python libraries like Pandas and NumPy offer no mathematical guarantee of correctness, which poses a risk in regulated industries.

 This project bridges that gap by mirroring every Python EDA operation in Lean 4, a dependently-typed proof assistant, to formally prove theorems that certify the correctness of each analytical step.
 It presents a complete system that performs EDA in Python, mirrors every operation in Lean 4 with machine-checked proofs, and orchestrates the verification pipeline with agentic AI — plus a mission-control dashboard UI.